 ALL IN TUCSON UNLESS OTHERWISE NOTED.

 Two views of a beautiful bowl by Dorothy Ami.
 It measures 7 inches wide and 2 inches tall. $400.
-Two views of a lovely polychrome white ware bowl by Joy Navasie’s (Frog Woman) daughter, Loretta.
-6.5 inches by 5.25 inches.
+A lovely polychrome white ware bowl by Joy Navasie’s (Frog Woman) daughter, Loretta.
+6.5 inches by 5.25 inches. $1,100.
+A great pot by Sylvia Naha (Feather Girl).
+2.5 inches by 4.5 inches. $1,100.

 The pot on the left is an older Hopi bird pot.
 4.5 inches tall and 6 inches across. $400.
 In the center is a polychrome (note the white corn kernels with red dots) jar by Edith Nash who was active during the 1940s to 1970s.
 5.5 inches across and 4.5 inches tall. $350.
 A small (4 by 4.25 inches) Hopi jar from the 1940s. $125.